kamahen/line-break/line-breaking-text-formatting.md

 a new hybrid algorithm, LINE-BREAKER, is produced, which gurantees optimal results for the type of printing environments under sconsideration, uses much less space than dynamic programming and is almost as fast as the basic line-by-line processing.
-LIne-breaker is sufficiently fast for regular use when text is to be justified.
+LINE-BREAKER is sufficiently fast for regular use when text is to be justified.

 These algorithms have so far been tested on a stand alone basis.
 It is